anoma/juvix/docs/README.md

 $$

 **Telescopes** A *resource* telescope is the name for grouping types with some resource variable information.
-We use telescopes in forming new types below, for example, for data types.
+We use telescopes in forming new types below, for example, when forming new inductive types.

 \begin{aligned}
 \Delta &\EQ () \Or \Delta(x \overset{\sigma}{:} A) & \text{(telescopes)}